We're changing the way that you are notified about on-coming trains!

 For First Response

 Larry is a paramedic.
-He needs to arrive at his destination within 4 minutes of getting “toned in” for a rescue involving heart attack, stroke or traumatic injury.
-It is not enough to know a crossing is blocked or open when he leaves the fire house.
+He needs to arrive at his destination within 4 minutes of getting “toned in” for a rescue involving a heart attack, stroke or traumatic injury.
+It is not enough to know a crossing is occupied or open when he leaves the fire house.
 He needs to know what the status of the crossing will be before he encounters it.
 He needs Predictive Mobility.
-LinqThingz predictive mobility solution provides a real-time, future-look of crossing blockages during the course of the trip.
-He can look at the LinqThingz map in the firehouse when he leaves and use his detailed knowledge of city routes to plan his route to rescue.
+LinqThingz predictive mobility solution provides a real-time, future-look of occupied crossings during the course of the trip.
+He can look at the LinqThingz map in the firehouse when he leaves and use his detailed knowledge of city routes to plan his route to the rescue.
 While on site, he can listen to LinqThingz audio messages regarding crossing times without interfering with his life-saving efforts so that he can best prepare for the route to the hospital.

 Effects on Emergency Response

-In Texas, a fire truck is stuck at a rail crossing while and industrial fire burns on the other side
+In Texas, a fire truck is stuck at a rail crossing while and industrial fire burns on the other side.

 Catastrophic Crashes

-Dangerous Driving at Blocked Crossings
+Dangerous Driving at Occupied Crossings

 71% of rail crossing deaths occur despite accepted safety measures.